drewda/cucumber-sublime-bundle/README.markdown

 # cucumber-sublime-bundle

 A bundle for [Sublime Text](http://www.sublimetext.com/) that provides syntax coloring and snippets for [Cucumber](http://cukes.info/) and its [Gherkin](https://github.com/cucumber/cucumber/wiki/Gherkin) language.

 Work with both ST2 and ST3.
+For ST3, see [the `st3` branch](https://github.com/drewda/cucumber-sublime-bundle/tree/st3).

 ## Installation: ST2